Tgillett84/Tgillett84/README.md

 ### 🔭 I am constantly growing my knowledge base on SAP, RStudio, Python, SPSS, SQL, Excel and anything that lets me utilize data for predictions.
 ### 🌱 I am in an avid learner for logistics and analytics.
 ### 👯 I’m looking to collaborate on ...
-DoD and Supply Chain projects
+Supply Chain projects
 ### 🤔 I’m looking for help with ... innovative logistical data management ideas

 <h2 align="center">